shwezhu/shwezhu.github.io/content/post/js/practice/001-web-dev.md

 ------WebKitFormBoundaryGx7UioRfdfhdT5U5--
 ```

-This is not correct, and you will get error on the server side, the suggestion to get a correct request body is to not set header explictly:
+This is not correct and you will get error at the server, the suggestion to get a correct request body is to not set header explictly:

 ```js
 let response = await fetch("/login", {